Skip to main content

 2

-Run local validation to check AAP spec compliance before publishing.
-The CLI accepts both JSON and YAML files:
+Run local validation to check compliance against the unified schema (ADR-008) before publishing.
+The CLI accepts both YAML and JSON files:

 3